wp-plugins/pricing-deals-for-woocommerce/readme.txt

 *   *Catalog Pricing*
      - Show the discount in the catalog pricing. (by Logged-in Role (Wholesaler, Membership), Category, and others).
+*   *Sale Pricing*
+     - Use a single rule to put an entire Category (or other group) on sale.
+Just like having a sale price on a product, except
+     -    a single rule can apply to a big group, without updating each product individually!!!
 *   *Cart Discounts*
      - Dynamic pricing in the cart, by just about any grouping or deal you can think of.
 *   *Marketing*